taih304/Linux-Shell/Platforms interaction/ThingsBoard/Rule chain/Detect online offline status.md

 # Features

-Dashboard with basic GPIO widget to detect device online/offline status:
+Dashboard with GPIO panel widget to detect device online/offline status:

 * If a TCP client sends any telemetry data to that ThingsBoard device, status is online
 * If there isn't any TCP client sending telemetry data to that ThingsBoard device for an interval of time, status is offline